YTread Logo

 lathe

-You'll also see me using some carbide tools and it's not a bad idea to turn the blade around and look for a fresh edge before you start cutting an epoxy blank.
-Make multiple lights. cuts and do not cut a section of the hub to its final diameter all at once progressively shape the full length of the hub before continuing this will require moving your wrist back and forth repeatedly the center of the dowel is the most difficult to press hard into the cutting tool will cause the plane to bend slightly and not remove some of the epoxy.
+I keep the speed a little slower around my average lane speed using a spindle gouge.
+I start removing material to round off the blank, as you can see I am using the smaller tip of the gouge this is to reduce the chip as much as possible.
+Also make sure your tools are as sharp as possible and be prepared to sharpen them frequently, as the sharper your tools are, the cleaner the cuts will be.
+You'll also see me using some carbide tools and that's not the case. a bad idea to rotate the blade and find a new edge before you start cutting an epoxy blank make multiple light cuts and do not cut a section of the cube to its final diameter all at once progressively shape the entire length of the cube before continuing, this will require moving your wrist back and forth repeatedly, the center of the cue is the most difficult, pressing hard on the cutting tool will cause the plane to bend slightly and skip tearing off some of the best tips that can i find epoxy: Take your time and don't rush, remember you can always remove more material, but you can't add back what you already removed once the dowel is rounded.

-The best advice I can give is to take your time and don't rush.
-Remember that you can always remove more material but you cannot add back what you have Ready to Remove once the stud is rounded.
-I use a flat sanding block and 80 grit sandpaper to completely smooth the bench.
-This does two things: it makes it easier for me to identify high and low areas and also using the flat bench allows me to make this almost a perfect cylinder the closer you get to a straight cylinder with the same size all the way through the easier it will be to build the tapered part of the hub end section make sure not to hold the sanding block with the sandpaper in one area for too long as the heat can cause problems with the epoxy or could burn the sandpaper.
+I use a flat sanding block and a piece of 80 grit sandpaper to get the bench completely smooth.
+Two things make it easier for me to identify high and low areas and also using the flat bench allows me to achieve a nearly perfect cylinder, the closer it is to a straight cylinder with the same size all the way around, the easier it will be to build. the tapered part of the end section of the hub, be sure not to hold the sanding block with the sandpaper in one area for too long as the heat can cause problems with the epoxy or could burn the sandpaper as well if you hold it. keeps still.

-Also if you hold it still you are actually removing a fair amount of material with this 80 grit and it can cause a low point. i want to use the flat part of the sanding block so the whole blanket part is as straight as a cylinder as possible after the preliminary sanding of the blank i noticed there were still some high spots so i went back and used the carbide cutting tool and just slowly lower them into the correct dimensions now its time to mount the gasket cover to the butt of the key the gasket cover i am using accepts a dowel with a small lip on the outer end and puts the epoxy in the Instead I measured the width of the joint cover and marked it on the bench as well as placing my calipers on the widest diameter of the opening of the joint cover this is a very tedious part of the build and should done very carefully, remove small amounts until extremely close to the final diameter of the tang, you should go into the joint cap once almost to the point where the tang is good.
+By itself, you are actually removing a good amount of material with this 80 grit and can cause a low spot; You want to use the flat side of the sanding block so that the entire portion of the blanket is as straight as possible as a cylinder after the preliminary phase.
+When sanding the blank I noticed there were still some high spots so I went back and used the carbide cutting tool and slowly worked them up until I got the correct dimensions.
+Now it's time to mount the gasket cover to the key head, the gasket cover.
+I'm using, accept a tenon with a small lip on the outside end and epoxy it in place.

 lathe